 a) Depression:

-• constant feelings of guilt, decreased self-esteem;
+• constant feeling of guilt, decreased self-esteem;

 b) Aggression: